 - Opportunities to learn more about sustainability issues, community-based social marketing, behavior change theory, and more

-- Student Employee Liaisons will be eligible for the SCU Sustainability Champion award
+- Eligibility for the SCU Sustainability Champion award

 - Opportunities to connect and collaborate with students, faculty, and staff members working on sustainability initiatives at SCU